jmiltz/Milton/README.md

         System.out.println("Deduped Array In Insertion Order1: "+Arrays.toString(deDupArr));
         return deDupArr;
     }
-  //Below is the another way to remove the duplicates in the integer array in original order.
-But this way will take more time compare with the method1
+  //Another way to remove the duplicates in integer array in original order.But this will take more time compare with the method1
     public int[] removeDupsInInsertionOrder2(int[] dupArr) {
         List<Integer> list = new ArrayList<Integer>();
         int[] deDupArr = new int[dupArr.length];